Colts’ Jacoby Brissett is latest starting QB to get hurt

 The Minnesota Vikings’ offense took a hit in the first quarter of their loss to the Kansas City Chiefs when receiver Adam Thielen aggravated a hamstring injury and left the game.
 Thielen first hurt the hamstring against Detroit two weeks earlier and sat out last week against Washington.

 Another high-profile receiver, the Eagles’ DeSean Jackson, lasted just one series of Philadelphia’s win over Chicago.
 It was Jackson’s first action since suffering an abdominal injury in Week 2.
-He drew a pass interference penalty on the first play of the game and had one catch for 5 yards before he left with an unspecified injury.
+He drew a pass interference penalty on the first play of the game and had one catch for 5 yards before he left.
+Coach Doug Pederson said Jackson was held out for precautionary reasons and will undergo more testing this week.

 Bears nose tackle Eddie Goldman left in the second quarter with a thigh injury.